 This press kit is designed to assist journalists and others with general park information, statistics and other background materials about Saugus Iron Works National Historic Site.
 Free, public domain images of the park for use in publications can be obtained by visiting our Flickr page.

-Saugus Iron Works National Historic Site is one of almost 400 National Parks administered by the National Park Service, U.S. Department of the Interior.
-Park Superintendent, Michael Quijano-West, 978-740-1680.
+Saugus Iron Works National Historic Site is one of over 400 National Parks administered by the National Park Service, U.S. Department of the Interior.
+Park Superintendent, Paul DePrey, 978-740-1680.

-9 acres, 1 historic home, 3 reproduction industrial buildings, 3 working waterwheels, 1 blacksmith shop, 1 museum, 1 estuary and stream.
+9 acres, 1 historic home, 3 reproduction industrial buildings, 7 waterwheels, 1 blacksmith shop, 1 museum, 1 estuary and stream.

-April 5th, 1968 by Congress to "preserve the first sustained integrated ironworks in the Thirteen Colonies."
+April 5th, 1968 by the United States Congress to "preserve the first sustained integrated ironworks in the Thirteen Colonies."